pmcharrison/psynet-mirror/docs/installation/developer_installation/linux_dev_installation.rst

 Add your SSH key to GitLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To authenticate to PsyNet's GitLab repository you need to create a (free)
+If you want to be able to contribute to PsyNet in the future
-GitLab account, generate an SSH key (if you don't have one already),
-and upload it to GitLab.
+you will need to generate an SSH key (if you don't have one already) and upload it to GitLab.

 To generate an SSH key: